Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using Bayesian nonparametrics: Bayesian Nonparametric Causal Mediation Analysis in CRTs

 \subsection{Posterior inference}

-To generate posterior samples, we use a blocked Gibbs sampler \citep{Ishwaran2000,Burns2023} based on a three-level truncation approximiation.
-To implement the algorithm, we choose upper bounds $K$, $L$, and $M$ for the numbers of $v$-classeses, $y$-classes, and $x$-classes, respectively.
-The algorithm uses data augmentation, iterating between sampling model parameters given nested class membership and sampling class memberships given the model parameters.
+To generate posterior samples, we use a blocked Gibbs sampler \citep{Ishwaran2000} based on a three-level truncation approximation for the CA-EDP, following the truncation approximation for an EDP considered by \citet{Burns2023}.
+The blocked Gibbs sampler offers potential improvement in mixing and simple implementation.
+To implement the algorithm, we first choose conservative upper bounds $K$, $L$, and $M$ for the numbers of $v$-groups, $y$-groups, and $x$-groups, respectively.
+The algorithm then uses data augmentation, iterating between sampling model parameters given nested group membership and sampling group memberships given the model parameters.
 For each posterior sample, we compute the corresponding posterior sample of the estimands using g-computation based on Theorem \ref{thm:identification}.
-The full details of the algorithm are provided in the Supplementary Material Section \ref{sec:gibbs_details}.
+The full details of the algorithm are provided in the Supplementary Material Section D.

 The finite approximation allows a tractable Gibbs sampler and posterior samples of the distributions needed for g-computation.
 However, it is important to quantify the error introduced by approximating the infinite-dimensional process.
 Let $\widetilde{F}_i^{(K,L,M)}$ be the finite-dimensional approximation of $\widetilde{F}_i$, defined as the random measure corresponding to the truncated generative process with truncation levels $K$, $L$, and $M$.
 The following theorem bounds the distance between these two measures in expectation.